 Our lives changed this week.
 We became real estate investors and landlords for the first time in our lives.
 This is an exciting and scary time for us, because we just took on a new challenge, and we’re heading into the unknown.
 This article is about the thought process we went through before deciding to real estate into our investment portfolio.
 Here are some tips on what to look for if you want to buy an investment property or real estate for the first time:

 I love taking risks, and experimenting in life, because every time I take on new challenges, I always seem to learn, grow, and become a smarter, better human being as I find myself navigating through the decision making process.
 In fact, I think I just summed up the path to wealth: Find every opportunity you can to learn, grow, and become smarter every chance you have.

-Here is a thought nugget I just realized: The more wisdom you can attain, the greater your potential to create wealth will be.
+Here is a revelation I just had: The more wisdom you attain, the greater your potential to create wealth will be.